jlearnph/Facebook-Duplicate-Checker/README.md

 FAQ:

-1. Why does this ask for my facebook email and password?
+1. Why does this require me to login to my facebook?
   - Some fake accounts are private, hence you could not see them when you are not logged in.

 2. What is the criteria for a facebook profile to be flagged as fake